ACINQ/phoenix/BUILD.md

 # Release Phoenix

 Phoenix releases are deterministically built using a dockerized Linux environment.
 This allow anyone to recreate the same APK that is published in the release page (minus the release signing part which is obviously not public).
+Notes:
+- This tool works on Linux and Windows.
+- Following instructions only work for releases after v.1.3.1 (excluded).

 ### Prerequisites